hugcamrom/WSAA-project/README.md

 Deployed on PythonAnywhere.
 The ZIP file shopping-tracker.zip was uploaded, extracted, and configured as a WSGI app with a working virtual environment.

+🙏 Acknowledgements
+This project was developed for the Web Services and Applications module as part of my coursework.
+It reflects RESTful API practices, front-end/back-end integration, and live deployment experience.

+Big thanks to PythonAnywhere for free hosting and to everyone who supported the learning process.

+---